Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Introduction

 \section{Introduction}

-Predicting human behaviors is crucial in the development of autonomous systems operating in human-populated spaces.
-Specifically, trajectory prediction for traffic agents is fundamental for the development of self-driving systems and intelligent traffic control systems.
-In this paper, we focus on the problem of trajectory prediction for vehicles in scenes populated with heterogeneous neighbors, including pedestrians, cyclists and other vehicles.
-Accurate trajectory prediction for such traffic agents requires the predictive model to fully take into account the external (observable) and internal (intentions) characteristics of the agents, in addition to the contextual influence from the agent's neighbors and the scene environment.
+Real-time trajectory prediction for traffic agents is fundamental for the development of self-driving systems and intelligent traffic control solutions~\cite{kolekar2021}.
+In this paper, we particularly focus on the problem of predicting the multi-modal behavior of vehicles in challenging scenes populated with heterogeneous neighbors, including pedestrians, cyclists and other vehicles.
+Accurate prediction for traffic agents requires the predictive model to fully take into account the external (observable) and internal (intentions) characteristics of the agents, in addition to the contextual influence from the agent's neighbors and the scene environment~\cite{konev2021motioncnn}.
+While numerous approaches have been proposed over the past few years for context-aware vehicle trajectory prediction~\cite{survey}, most existing solutions focus on the model's prediction accuracy ignoring the requirements for real-time inference performance~\cite{kamenev2022predictionnet}.
+To address this issue, we introduce ContextVAE as a real-time approach for high-fidelity vehicle trajectory prediction.

-Recently, variational autoencoder (VAE) architectures have been used for human trajectory prediction in homogeneous, human-human interaction settings, leading to state-of-the-art performance.
-Our work is in line with this family of predictive methods and builds upon the \emph{timewise} variational autoencoder (VAE) trajectory prediction architecture introduced in~\cite{socialvae2022}.
-The resulting SocialVAE approach has been shown to effectively capture human-human interactions in complex scenarios and achieve state-of-the-art performance on several benchmarks of human trajectory prediction.
-However, it only considers agent states as the input for trajectory prediction and ignores the influence from the environmental context on the agent's steering decision making.
-This limits its applicability on vehicle trajectory prediction tasks, where the environmental context (roads, lanes, etc.) is critical to generate map-compliant trajectories.